rambhupal143/bpl-jntu/README.md

 2. Install oracle client (I used 12c) and configure tnsnames for the oracle db open cmd --> type 'netca' --> Local Net Service configuration
 2. create a directory (Eg: C:\bpl)

+3. Copy/Replace the git directories under above acreated folder

-3. Open cmd and run the below, npm install
+4. Open cmd in the same directory and run npm install

 	This comamnd will ensure installing all the dependency modules.

-4. Copy/Replace the git directories under above acreated folder
 5. Modify the below config files as needed,
 	\bpl-jntu\config
 		dbconfig.js --> Oracle DB config